Previous Page Next Page

 10327.3 Expenses of Students in DFPS Paid Foster Care

-ETV staff must inform students in DFPS paid foster care that they are eligible for the ETV program but may not use ETV funds to cover basic living expenses such as housing, utilities, food, or personal items.
-ETV funds may be used only for:
+Education and Training Voucher (ETV) staff must inform students in DFPS paid foster care that they are eligible for the ETV program but may only use ETV funds for the following:

-• books, computers, supplies, tools, uniforms, specialized software; and
+• Books, computers, supplies, tools, uniforms, and specialized software.

-• other allowable expenses included in the cost of attendance that are not covered under extended foster care.
+• Other allowable expenses included in the cost of attendance (COA) that are not covered under extended foster care.

 10328 The Right to Appeal ETV Decisions